-No provision is recognised for covering future environment fines or expenditures in 2022.
+No provision is either recognised or required for covering future environment fines or expenditures in 2023.

 Principle risks and uncertainties

 The Group's business, financial condition or results can be affected by risks and uncertainties.
 Management has identified the following risks: